-Contrary to what most people might think, there’s actually a method to the madness of software development.
+Contrary to what most people might think, there’s a software development life cycle that's typical of software development projects.
 Creating complex software requires a well thought out plan which lays down all of the different steps of the process.
 It would be impossible to do the work without it.

 The reason why this plan is so important is because it helps with the proper analysis of the customers' needs, the right design, the proper implementation and ongoing maintenance of the project.
 A software development project that it’s undertaken without clarity on the entire process is doomed to fail.